 The Company has access to financial resources through its Intercompany Loans with LFL.
-It is the intention of the Directors of the Company to continue operations while the Programme supports the funding and liquidity needs of the Group.
-A reduction in retained earnings is solely related to the fair value movements of the economic hedging swap, which are expected to unwind over the life of the swap and should have no direct impact on the Company's ability to perform as a going concern.
+It is the intention of the Directors of the Company to continue operations while the Programme supports the funding and liquidity needs of the VMUK PLC Group.
 Due to the limited recourse nature of the Notes the ultimate risk is borne by the Noteholders, therefore any shortfall in the proceeds from the Intercompany Loans will be a risk to the Noteholders rather than the Company.